Table of Contents

 As the client that connects to the server determines what type

 of encryption will be used, with rdesktop,

-The VRDP server of VirtualBox supports multiple simultaneous connections to the same running VM from different clients.
+The VRDP server of Oracle VM VirtualBox supports multiple simultaneous connections to the same running VM from different clients.
 All connected clients see the same screen output and share a mouse pointer and keyboard focus.
 This is similar to several people using the same computer at the same time, taking turns at the keyboard.

 The following command enables multiple connection mode:

-The RDP client can select the virtual monitor number to connect to
+The RDP client can select the virtual monitor number to connect

-domain logon parameter
+domain login parameter

 -d).
 If the parameter ends with

-@ followed by a number, VirtualBox
+@ followed by a number, Oracle VM VirtualBox

 interprets this number as the screen index.
-The primary guest screen is
+The primary guest

-@1, the first secondary
+@1, the first

-The Microsoft RDP6 client does not let you specify a separate
+The Microsoft RDP 6 client does not let you specify a separate

 domain name.
-Instead, use
+Instead, enter

-domain\username in the
+in the Username field.
+For

-name must be supplied, and must be the
+name must be supplied, and must be

+credentials.
 If it is not, you may use any text as the username.

-Starting with VirtualBox 3.2, the VRDP server can redirect video streams from the guest to the RDP client.
+The VRDP server can redirect video streams from the guest to the RDP client.
 Video frames are compressed using the JPEG algorithm allowing a higher compression ratio than standard RDP bitmap compression methods.
 It is possible to increase the compression ratio by lowering the video quality.

 The VRDP server automatically detects video streams in a guest as frequently updated rectangular areas.
-As a result, this method works with any guest operating system without having to install additional software in the guest; in particular, the Guest Additions are not required.
+As a result, this method works with any guest operating system without having to install additional software in the guest.
+In particular, the Guest Additions are not required.

 On the client side, however, currently only the Windows 7 Remote Desktop Connection client supports this feature.
 If a client does not support video redirection, the VRDP server falls back to regular bitmap updates.